vberlier/narwhal/README.md

 $ make install DESTDIR=~/my_project
 ```

-This command will copy the `libnarwhal.so` library in `~/my_project/lib/` and the necessary headers in `~/my_project/include`.
+This command will copy the `libnarwhal.so` library to `~/my_project/lib/` and the necessary headers to `~/my_project/include`.

 ### Uninstalling the shared library

 You can uninstall Narwhal with `make uninstall`.
-Just like in the installation process, you can use the `DESTDIR` variable to specify from where the Narwhal library and the related headers should be removed.
+The `DESTDIR` variable lets you specify from where the Narwhal library and the related headers should be removed.

 ```bash
 $ make uninstall DESTDIR=~/my_project
 ```

-Once again, the default destination is `/usr` so you'll need to run the command with the appropriate permissions if you want to uninstall a global Narwhal installation.
+The default destination is `/usr` so you'll need to run the command with the appropriate permissions if you want to uninstall a global Narwhal installation.

 ```bash
 $ sudo make uninstall